 In the 1970’s, the church began a period of increasing outreach both in Washington, D.C. and around the world.
 During the next two decades, the church established a homeless shelter, Metropolitan House, within the walls of the church.
 The congregation also became a founding member of the Washington Interfaith Network (WIN), which continues to advocate on numerous issues related to homelessness in D.C.
 The church continues its strong commitment to issues related to homelessness and hunger to this day.

 The 1999 addition of the Great Hall and administrative offices poised the church to continue its ministry in the twenty-first century.

-In November 2008, the Baltimore Washington Conference approached Metropolitan and St. Luke’s United Methodist Church and asked that they join in a cooperative parish.
+In November 2008, the Baltimore Washington Conference approached Metropolitan Memorial and St. Luke’s United Methodist Church and asked that they join in a cooperative parish.
 The congregations conferred over a period of several months and voted to merge on May 26, 2009.
 In December 2010, Metropolitan converted the church at St. Luke’s into a Mission Center, expanding the church’s role in addressing homelessness issues.
 The merger with St. Luke’s added a second shelter to the ministries of the church in addition to a hypothermia shelter, and a hostel that the church makes available for groups doing mission work in the city.
-On December 17, 2010, the church entered into an agreement with the Community Council for the Homeless at Friendship Place (CCHFP) for them to move their executive offices into the St. Luke’s Mission Center.
+On December 17, 2010, the church entered into an agreement with Friendship Place for them to move their executive offices into St. Luke’s House.